ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 ## Location

-With the inspiration of flowers, this led to the consideration of location to be in Japan as the cherry blossoms are beautiful.
+With the inspiration of flowers, this led to the consideration of context to be in Japan as the cherry blossoms are beautiful.
 Therefore, as a person is traveling through the scene the goal was to see different places and therefore the Nakasendo road plays a role in creating storyline as a person travels.

 <img width="500px" class="rounded float-start pe-4" src="/progress_pics/nakasendo_road.png">